 Making brand ambassadorship a part of your marketing, social media, and communication strategy can go a long way in driving more brand awareness and generating more revenue.

 Growing companies are facing competition on an unprecedented scale.
 Markets are getting more saturated, and consumers have the power to choose between various products and services.
-Therefore, brands are now turning to create ambassadors out of their existing customer, partnership, contractor, and employee base.
+As a result, brands are now turning to their existing customers, partners, contractors, and employees as brand ambassadors to help them stand out in crowded spaces.

 So why should every organization consider launching a brand ambassadorship program?